TechEarl

 How do I use WPScan to audit WordPress security?

 Install WPScan as a Ruby gem (sudo gem install wpscan), as a Docker container (docker run --rm -it wpscanteam/wpscan), or use the preinstalled binary on Kali Linux.
-Get a free API token from wpscan.com to enable the vulnerability database (free tier: 25 requests/day, paid tiers from $99/month for unlimited).
+Get a free API token from wpscan.com to enable the vulnerability database (free Researcher tier: 25 requests/day for non-commercial use; commercial use needs a custom-priced Enterprise plan).
 The most useful invocation is wpscan --url https://example.com --api-token YOUR_TOKEN --enumerate vp,vt,u --random-user-agent, that scans WordPress core, enumerates vulnerable plugins and themes, lists users, and rotates user agents to avoid trivial blocking.
 Add --output report.json --format json for machine-readable output, --disable-tls-checks only when the target uses self-signed certs, and --throttle 500 to slow requests when targets rate-limit.
 Never scan a site you do not own or have written permission to test, unauthorized scanning is a crime in most jurisdictions.

 Try it with your own values